 1.2.3 a reference to writing or written includes emails and faxes.

 2.1 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.2 The Customer may only place an Order if it is a business (i.e. a trade buyer).
-Millboard does not accept Orders from consumers but can direct consumers to retailers of Millboard products if required.
+Millboard does not accept Orders on these terms from consumers (as defined by UK Consumer law) but can direct consumers to retailers of Millboard products if required.

 2.3 The Order constitutes an offer by the Customer to purchase the Goods in accordance with these Conditions.
 The Customer is responsible for ensuring that the terms of the Order are complete and accurate.

 2.4 The Order shall only be deemed to be accepted when Millboard issues a written confirmation of the Order, at which point the Contract shall come into existence.

 2.5 The Customer waives any right it might otherwise have to rely on any term endorsed upon, delivered with or contained in any documents of the Customer that is inconsistent with these Conditions.